saliWd/distance/ProjectNotes.md

    * +Better setup / -Will not be used in the end / +Will learn about BLE etc. / +Better setup compared to Android studio (which cannot run on simulator, for bluetooth access I guess)
 1. documentation.
 The github md file?
 1. not doing it, working with other examples: ~~port the ble-tutorial-advertising to SDK16.
 Understand the code of this example~~
+1. field trial: acquire some rssi data.
+As a first trial, just pack everything into my swimming bag.
 1. [nRF command line tools](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Command-Line-Tools/Download#infotabs)
 1. laptop: segger license (hooked to bluetooth connection, not ideal)
 1. Mobile (Galaxy S6) apparently only has bluetooth 4.1. should be enough though to receive any beacon variety